 Contact Information by County

 Iowa's trout program consists of 50 catchable rainbow and brook trout fisheries, seven special trout fisheries, seven urban trout fisheries, and 26 put-and-grow trout fisheries.
 Most of these must be maintained by stocking because successful natural reproduction of trout occurs in a few Iowa waters.
-Six trout fisheries, however, offer excellent angling opportunities for catching wild, naturally-sustaining brown or brook trout populations.
-These various types of trout fisheries have been developed to enable the trout angler to select the types of trout fishing preferred.
+Six trout fisheries offer excellent angling opportunities for catching wild, naturally-sustaining brown or brook trout populations.
+These various types of trout fisheries enable the trout angler to select the types of trout fishing preferred.

 Want to know when trout are going to be stocked in your favorite stream?
 Please see the proposed stocking schedules for the current year, for all hatcheries combined or individual hatcheries.
 For current trout stream or urban stocking information, call 563-927-5736.